chopeen/unifi-docker-raspi/README.md

 - [jacobalberty/unifi-docker # Run as non-root User](
   https://github.com/jacobalberty/unifi-docker#run-as-non-root-user)

+📝 **TODO:** Research the warning `Your kernel does not support memory limit capabilities or the cgroup is not mounted.
+Limitation discarded.`

 ## Building the image

 The base image was changed to `navikey/raspbian-buster`, so that it is possible to run the build